California-Strawberry-Commission/laser-runner-cutter/ros2/README.md

 ### Using LUCID cameras (Triton and Helios2)

-LUCID cameras require the Arena SDK and Arena Python Package, which can be found at https://thinklucid.com/downloads-hub/.
-This is already set up as part of the auto-install process above, in `/opt/ArenaSDK`.

-In addition, in order to connect to the cameras, you will need to configure the network interfaces and camera IPs.
-To do this, run `laser-runner-cutter/ros2/scripts/configure_network.sh`.
+In order to connect to the cameras, you will need to configure the network interfaces and camera IPs.
+To do this, run [`scripts/configure_network.sh`](scripts/configure_network.sh).

 ## Development Environment

-We use Visual Studio Code, and recommend the following extensions:
+We use Visual Studio Code with a **Dev Container** for a consistent, pre-configured environment.
+The Dev Container is defined in [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) and is backed by [`docker-compose.yaml`](docker-compose.yaml).

+### Getting started

+1. Follow the [Environment Setup](#environment-setup) steps above.
+2. Install the VS Code [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
+3. Open the `ros2/` folder in VS Code.
+4. When prompted, click **Reopen in Container** (or run `Dev Containers: Reopen in Container` from the command palette).

+VS Code will build the container and install all extensions automatically.
+The following extensions are provisioned by the Dev Container:

 - [Robotics Developer Environment](https://marketplace.visualstudio.com/items?itemName=Ranch-Hand-Robotics.rde-pack)
 - [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)